 If you do not find carrying an external device for data access a hassle, renting a Wi-fi Router from Changi Airport can be a solution.
-One will get to enjoy unlimited data at a fixed price every day, depending on your destination.
-Price ranges from $5 daily for countries like Thailand and Taiwan, to $12 per day for destinations such as Europe and US.
+You will get unlimited data at a fixed price every day, depending on your destination.
+Price ranges from S$5 daily for countries like Thailand and Taiwan, to S$12 per day for destinations such as Europe and US.

-The additional benefit to renting a Wi-fi router is that if you are travelling in a group, everyone can come together to split the bills for the rental.
+The additional benefit of renting a Wi-fi router is that if you are travelling in a group, everyone can come together to split the bills for the rental.

 Overseas Prepaid SIM Card

-Purchasing a SIM card from the country you are travelling to is one of the most viable options to many.
-Travellers on these SIM cards packages are usually limited by either number of days or data usage.
+Purchasing a SIM card from the country you are travelling to is an easy option for many of us.
+Prepaid SIM cards packages are usually limited by either number of days or data usage.

-There are a few things one needs to take note of when purchasing SIM card overseas:
+There are a few things you need to take note of when purchasing SIM card overseas:

-- Get the proper type of SIM card for your phone, be it the nano or micro SIM card.
+- Get the SIM card that fits your phone–be it the nano or micro SIM card.

 - Keep your local SIM card in a safe and secure place and remember where you put it.
-This is so that you can transfer it back when you are back in Singapore.
+If you misplace the original SIM card, you can’t transfer it back when you return!

 - Lastly, be prepared to queue when purchasing SIM card at the airport since most of the tourists will be crowding around the SIM card vendor to get themselves a SIM card too.

-If you are travelling to a single country, this option will be very viable.
+If you are travelling to a single country, this option is often the cheapest.

-The single fee for Data passport ranges from $10 for countries such as Thailand, Hong Kong, Australia, to $25 for places such as China or Japan.
+The monthly fee for Data Passport ranges from S$10 for countries such as Thailand, Hong Kong, Australia, to S$25 for places such as China or Japan.

-If one is looking to travel around Europe, he can purchase the $50 Europe Data passport, which allows roaming for 28 places in Europe.
-There are also packages such as the ASEAN and Asia Data passport according to user’s needs.
+If you travelling in Europe, you can purchase the $50 Europe Data passport, which let you roam in 29 countries within Europe.
+There are also packages such as the ASEAN and Asia Data Passport according to user’s needs.

-Do take note that there will be a $2 activation charge and to connect to M1’s official partners when abroad.
+There will be a $2 activation charge to connect to M1’s official partners when abroad.
 Connecting to non-partners of M1 can result in additional charges.

-For non-StarHub customers, there is a prepaid option available.
-The Happy Roam Data Plan is the one we are looking at here.
+For non-StarHub customers, there is a prepaid option available–Happy Roam Data Plan.

 Travellers should check to see if the country you are travelling to is one of the Happy Roam Destinations before purchasing it.

 Singtel users can look at DataRoam Unlimited Daily for unlimited data roaming each day.
-Charges for it range from $19 to $29 daily, depending on your destination.
+Charges range from $19 to $29 daily, depending on your destination.